 Team 30s: Dr. Nural Cokcetin, a microbiologist who studies honey, awarded best science communicator in Famelab Australia 2017, and self-confessed pun-lover.

 Team 40s: Associate Professor Arti Agrawal, a physicist and Director of the Women in Engineering and IT programme at UTS.
 She is passionate about promoting diversity in STEMM, particularly surrounding race and sexuality.

 Team 40s is also represented by Associate Professor Adriana Verges, a marine ecologist who studies the impact of climate change on underwater forests, and spends most of her time SCUBA diving.
 She is interested in the impacts of climate change and the conservation of the world’s algal forests and seagrass meadows.

 Team 50s: Professor Jane Latimer, a medical researcher and STEMM advisor, working with the federal government and the Academies of Science to develop strategies to increase the representation of female research leaders in STEMM.

 Team 60s: Professor Elizabeth Elliot, an academic pediatrician, advocate for STEMM and champion for gender equity in medicine and medical research.
 Elizabeth works to improve the health and wellbeing of Aboriginal children in remote communities, low-middle income settings, immigration detention and children with fetal alcohol spectrum disorder.

-A percentage of all tickets sales will be donated to the Black Dog Institute.
+In the spirit of the evening, a percentage of all tickets sales will be donated to a chosen charity.

-*Concession tickets and Giant Dwarf members ticket discount available!
+Concession tickets and Giant Dwarf member discounts available!